Men's Nipples Are Sensitive Too

 Although we are not used to thinking of men’s nipples needing extra care, men’s nipples can be dry, split, cracked, sore, bleeding, and chaffed on a short term or chronic basis.
 The most common terms for men’s nipple issues caused by exercise are Runner’s or Jogger’s Nipple; but they can be caused by many types of exercise or activities that are repetitive and cause the skin to rub against material.
 Some of these include weightlifting, surfing, swimming in chlorine (pool nipple), outdoor sports, repetitive factory work or even mechanic work while wearing a rough fabric “work shirt”.

 The nipple is the small bump that is in approximately the center of the areola, which is the flat area around the nipple.
 Both of these areas can have issues.
 The nipples in both men and women have a large supply of nerves.
 This can cause nipples that are sensitive, dry, chaffed, cracked or spit to be painful, sore, itchy or annoying, whereas if the same skin condition occurred elsewhere, it would not be as bothersome.

-Let’s divide causes of men’s nipple issues into 3 categories: chronic-lifelong, chronic-sustained and acute.
+To make the subject clearer, let’s divide the causes of men’s nipple issues into 3 categories: chronic-lifelong, chronic-sustained and acute.

 Some men have chronic nipple dryness, cracking, chafing and sensitivity for most of their lives.
 It isn’t because of a specific situation, it is just because of their skin type, similar to how some people have dry hands or dry feet their whole lives despite trying several remedies.

-For these men some interventions to try are:
+For these men, some interventions to try to prevent "jogger's nipple" are:

 - Making sure you are well hydrated.
 For the average person this is achieved by drinking 64 oz of plain water per day.